berkaysahiin/mem_alloc/README.md

 : Frees unreachable chunks of allocated memory.
 This should be called by user.

 ---
+**Limitations**

+- No packed structures
+- No tricks that obscure the pointers

+---
-**I followed Tsoding's "Artifacts of that Memory Management Tsoding Session" tutorial so this reposity is very much identical to his one.**
+**I followed Tsoding's "Artifacts of that Memory Management Tsoding Session" tutorial so this reposity is very much identical to his one:**
 - [Tsoding's repo](https://github.com/tsoding/memalloc/)
 - [Tsoding Writing My Own Malloc in C Video](https://www.youtube.com/watch?v=sZ8GJ1TiMdk)
 - [Tsoding Writing Garbage Collector in C Video](https://www.youtube.com/watch?v=2JgEKEd3tw8 )

-**Other resources that might be helpful**
+**Other resources that might be helpful:**

 - [Danluu's malloc tutorial](https://danluu.com/malloc-tutorial/)
 - [Danluu's malloc repo](https://github.com/danluu/malloc-tutorial)